Biggar station

-The Biggar station is a heritage railway station operated by Via Rail located in Biggar, Saskatchewan, Canada.
+The Biggar station was a heritage railway station in Biggar, Saskatchewan, Canada.
+It was built by the Grand Trunk Pacific Railway in 1909 and demolished in 2018.
+Via Rail's Canadian transcontinental passenger train service stops at the site of the former station.

 History

 Biggar received its first railway service in 1907 when the Canadian Pacific Railway (CPR) built a branch line through the area.
-The Grand Trunk Pacific Railway (GTP) transcontinental railway project was built through Biggar the following year in 1908 and the GTP designated the town as a division point on the main line between the railway's eastern terminus at Winnipeg, Manitoba and the railway's western terminus at Prince Rupert, British Columbia.
+The Grand Trunk Pacific Railway (GTP) transcontinental railway project was built through Biggar the following year in 1908 and the GTP designated the town as a division point on the main line between the railway's eastern terminus at Winnipeg, Manitoba, and the railway's western terminus at Prince Rupert, British Columbia.

 The town was named in honour of William Hodgins Biggar, who was the railway company's General Counsel.

 The station building was constructed by the GTP in 1909 and opened in 1910.
 It was one of the largest GTP stations in western Canada and featured a 24-hour-per-day restaurant for passengers and railway employees.

 In 1920, the bankrupt GTP system was nationalized by the Government of Canada and it was merged into the Canadian National Railways (CNR), a federal Crown corporation.
 Under CNR, later shortened to CN or CN Rail, the Biggar Railway Station saw continued use as a station stop for that company's premier transcontinental passenger train, the Super Continental.

 In 1978, CN transferred its passenger railway service to Via Rail, a new federal Crown corporation dedicated exclusively to operating Canada's passenger trains.
 In 1981, Via Rail budget cuts saw the Super Continental discontinued, thus Biggar lost its passenger service, however this returned in 1985 when the Via Rail budget cuts to the Super Continental were reversed.

-In 1990, further budget cuts to Via Rail saw the Super Continental cut once again, however the Canadian which had run on the Canadian Pacific Railway in southern Saskatchewan from Winnipeg via Regina to Calgary, Alberta and on to Vancouver, British Columbia, was shifted to the more northerly CN line running through Biggar.
+In 1990, further budget cuts to Via Rail saw the Super Continental cut once again; however, the Canadian which had run on the Canadian Pacific Railway in southern Saskatchewan from Winnipeg via Regina to Calgary, Alberta, and on to Vancouver, British Columbia, was shifted to the more northerly CN line running through Biggar.

 In 1976, the station was designated a National Historic Site of Canada as a recognition of the Grand Trunk Pacific Railway's role in the development of Western Canada and the distinctive contribution its stations made to Canada's architectural heritage.
 On 19 February 1996, Sheila Copps, Deputy Prime Minister and Minister of Canadian Heritage further designated the Biggar Railway Station as a Heritage Railway Station, which resulted in legislative protection to prevent demolition or alteration.